 Uchigatana is one of the fantastic weapons when it comes to the blood weapons in Elden Ring.
 If you have planned on following the Bleed build from the start, then you should get the Uchigatana.
 This deadly katana is available from the start of the game.
 All you have to do is start as a Samurai in the Elden Ring.
-If you consider starting as a Samurai, check out our Samurai Build to help you through it.

 With that, you’ll get to inflict bleed damage on earlier enemies.
 But if you want to take things to the next level, you can always get the second Uchigatana Blade in the Elden Ring, more on that in a while.

 The Uchigatana has a good range and it is a fast blade.
 Due to this, the Bleed builds up quickly using this blade.
 If you pair it up with bleed Ash of War, the bleed effect will amplify and you’ll be dealing tons of bleed damage in mere seconds.